LoneWolf38/EasyDeploy/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=for-the-badge)](https://opensource.org/licenses/Apache-2.0)

-A command line tool which helps you to deploy your website/webapps in AWS servers.
+A command line tool which helps you to deploy your website/webapps** in AWS servers.

+** Only simple websites can be deployed, support for webapps will be added soon.

 ## Install